Campus

 Biography

-I completed my Ph.D. in Social Psychology at the University of California, Santa Barbara in 2017 where I worked with Dr. Jim Blascovich at the Research Center for Virtual Environments & Behavior (ReCVEB).
-While at UCSB I also completed an Interdisciplinary Emphasis in Quantitative Methods for the Social Sciences and Certificate in College & University Teaching.
-I earned my BA in psychology from Smith College in 2009.
+Will completed his Ph.D. in Social Psychology at the University of California, Santa Barbara in 2017.
+While at UCSB he also completed an Interdisciplinary Emphasis in Quantitative Methods for the Social Sciences and a Certificate in College & University Teaching.
+Will is a proud graduate of Smith College earning his B.A. in Psychology there in 2009.